Glossary

 Predictive Analytics

-Forecasting future outcomes using historical patterns.
-Sentient goes beyond to prescriptive/deterministic.
+Forecasting future outcomes from historical patterns.
+Sentient goes further: it also recommends and executes what to do about them.

 Influence Detection